keenanzucker/focs-assignments/day8/hw8.md

 For each of the following languages, decide whether it is regular.
 If it is regular, give a regular expression or finite automaton that recognizes the language.
 If it is not regular, demonstrate that using the pumping lemma.

 a) Strings containing only the symbol a whose length is a power of 2 (*i.e.* length 2^n)

+NOT REGULAR

+input string is aaaaaaaa (a8), loop two of the middle a's to give aaaaaaaaaa (a10) which is not in the language

 [The strings `a`, `aa`, `aaaa`, and `aaaaaaaa` are in this language; the string `aaaaa` is not.]